ibm-cloud-docs/EventStreams/setting_up_aws.md

 Once you prepared your {{site.data.keyword.satelliteshort}} location and granted service authorization, you can provision your {{site.data.keyword.satellitelong_notm}} plan for {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} service instance by selecting the {{site.data.keyword.satelliteshort}} location that you created in the **Location** dropdown of the provisioning page.
 When the provisioning starts, you can verify that the service instance provision has started in the {{site.data.keyword.cloud_notm}} **Resource List** by selecting **Services and software**.

 When you provision {{site.data.keyword.messagehub}} service instance, a service cluster will automatically be deployed into your {{site.data.keyword.satelliteshort}} location.
-The deployment of the service cluster can take up to one hour, and can be verified using these steps:
+You can verify the start of the deployment of the service cluster by using the following steps:

 1. From the left hand **Navigation Menu**, select **{{site.data.keyword.satelliteshort}}**, then **Locations**.
 2. Select your {{site.data.keyword.satelliteshort}} location.
 3. Select **Services**.
 4. Verify that a service named **messagehub** is listed.
 If it is not yet listed, refresh the page until it is listed before moving to the next step.
 Make note of the **Cluster name** of the **messagehub** service.

 While the service instance and cluster are provisioned, create the storage assignment.
-You do not need to wait for the service instance/cluster provision to complete to create the storage assignment.
+You do not need to wait for the service instance or cluster provision to complete to create the storage assignment.
 Proceed to the next step and complete the instructions.
 {: .important}

 ## Step 4: Create a Storage Assignment